-- Interpersonal Skills: Your ability to sell policies depends on your relationships with other people.
-You must be able to establish a good rapport with potential clients, understand their needs and persuade them to give you their business.
+- Interpersonal Skills: Their ability to sell policies depends on their relationships with other people.
+Agents must be able to establish a good rapport with potential clients, understand their needs, and persuade clients to give the agent their business.

-- "Enthusiastic about the role that insurance and financial products play in members' everyday lives"
+- Enthusiasm: They must have knowledge about the role that insurance and financial products play in members' everyday lives.

-- "Must be aggressive/assertive, a self-starter, and able to influence others"
+- Selling ability: An agent must be ethically assertive, a self-starter, and able to influence others.

 According to the U.S. Bureau of Labor Statistics, the job growth outlook for insurance agents from 2019 to 2029 relative to other occupations and industries is 5%, driven by a continued need for insurance products.
 This growth rate compares to the projected 4% growth for all occupations.